 Last year, we launched a campaign highlighting the need for greater diversity at the Bank of England, and explained why this matters.
 With the re-appointment of Kohn and Taylor, the FPC is currently universally male.

 We’re not the only group who has pointed out this worrying statistic.
 The Chancellor has also been taken to task by MPs about the lack of diversity at the top of the Bank of England.
 Shortly after Mark Carney was appointed as Governor, he also raised his concerns, describing the lack of women on the Monetary Policy Committee (MPC) as “anomalous” and “striking”.

 Despite Carney’s comments, appointments to the MPC, FPC, and Prudential Regulation Committee (PRC) – three key policymaking committees at the Bank of England – have continued to be disproportionately male.
-Women fill just four out of 23 positions on the Bank’s three major policymaking committees.
-This is a slight improvement since we first launched our campaign, when just two positions were filled by women.
-However, these moves to diversify have not gone far enough.
+Women fill just two out of 23 positions on the Bank’s three major policymaking committees.

 The Bank doesn’t publish any information about the number of positions on its policymaking committees filled by black and minority ethnic (BAME) groups.
 BAME people face specific economic challenges such as growing labour market disadvantage, which are important for the Bank to understand.
 But among senior staff positions, where the data is available, the proportion of BAME people is only 6.2%.
 This is below the civil service average and is significantly below the population as a whole.

 Committee members also continue to be drawn from a narrow range of occupational backgrounds.
 Out of the three appointments announced this week, two have a central banking background and one has experience of business and finance